 Replace any cheap fixtures and fittings with equivalents made from galvanised steel to prevent corrosion.
 Oil the hinges at least twice a year, preferably before any winter weather arrives and then in the spring.
 There are quite a few rust suppressants on the market with some doubling as lubricants, search them out rather than applying grease that attracts grit and grime.

 Prevention Is Better Than Cure

 Be alert to any problems that the shed might suffer from.
-Inspect the the roofing felt for any tears, especially after bad weather.
-When you cover a shed roof there’s always bits of felt left over, so keep these and use them to patch it up.
+Inspect the roofing felt for any tears, especially after bad weather.
+When you cover a shed roof there’s always bits of felt leftover, so keep these and use them to patch it up.

 If you have to buy them, get the best you can afford within your budget, it’s a false economy not to.
 Car boot or jumble sales and markets are good sources but, if you have to buy from a high street shop, go to a retailer who can give you advice.

-Arm yourself with a good sized claw hammer that’s heavy enough to do most jobs but light enough to carry around, a drill (preferably cordless if you are working in the garden), a screwdriver (manual or cordless) and a set of bits (Slotted, Phillips and Pozi Drive), perhaps a spirit level, a 3m (10ft) retractable tape measure, a general purpose handsaw, pliers (probably vise grip) and a utility or Stanley knife.
+Arm yourself with a good-sized claw hammer that’s heavy enough to do most jobs but light enough to carry around, a drill (preferably cordless if you are working in the garden), a screwdriver (manual or cordless) and a set of bits (Slotted, Phillips and Pozi Drive), perhaps a spirit level, a 3m (10ft) retractable tape measure, a general-purpose handsaw, pliers (probably vice grip) and a utility or Stanley knife.